Beyonce Net Worth 2024: Bio, Real Name, Age, Career, Spouse, Children, Parents, Awards

 Shade 45, Eminem’s satellite radio channel, was established to promote uncut hip hop music.
 Additionally, Eminem launched the morning show “Sway in the Morning” with Sway Calloway, providing listeners with lively entertainment and insightful discussions.

-See also Genevieve Nnaji Net Worth 2024: Bio, Age, Career, Husband, Children
+See also Lil Wayne Net Worth 2024: Biography, Age, Career, Spouse, Children, Awards

 Eminem’s involvement with Shade 45 was further highlighted by a mock national convention, the “Shady National Convention,” in 2004, where even Donald Trump made an appearance.
 However, Eminem later expressed regret for collaborating with Trump on his album “Revival” in 2017.